Turkey's Erdogan faces mounting criticism over wildfires - NewsBreak

 BOZALAN, Turkey — (AP) — As Turkish fire crews pressed ahead Tuesday with their weeklong battle against blazes tearing through forests and villages on the country's southern coast, President Recep Tayyip Erdogan’s government faced increased criticism over its apparent poor response and inadequate preparedness for large-scale wildfires.

-Firefighters on Tuesday were still tackling 11 fires in six provinces, including the coastal provinces of Antalya and Mugla that are popular tourist destinations.
-More than 150 fires that broke out in over 30 provinces since Wednesday have been put out, officials said.
+Firefighters on Tuesday were still tackling nine fires in the coastal provinces of Antalya and Mugla that are popular tourist destinations.
+Other active fires were reported in the provinces of Usak and Isparta.
+In all, 137 fires that broke out in over 30 provinces since Wednesday have been put out, officials said.

 A senior Turkish forestry official described the wildfires as the worst in Turkey in living memory, though he could not say how many acres of forest land the fires had devoured.
-Interior Minister Suleyman Soylu said strong winds were reigniting flames that had previously been brought under control.
+He also could not estimate how long it would take the crews to put the fires out, saying strong winds were reigniting flames that had previously been brought under control.
+The official spoke on condition of anonymity in line with government regulations.

-In the village of Bozalan, in Mugla province, where homes and olive trees were incinerated, residents complained that the government's response was inadequate.
+In the village of Bozalan, in Mugla province, where homes and olive groves were incinerated, residents complained that the government's response was inadequate.

 Nevzat Yildirim, 30, said he had called authorities in Mugla pleading for help but “nothing came.”